mostrovoi/videorental/README.md

-# Casumo video rental
+# Video rental

-Implementation of the technical test for Casumo regarding a video rental store.
+Implementation of a video rental store using DDD inspired by the book **Implementing domain-driven design** by Vaughn Vernon

 # Run the application